MicrosoftDocs/azure-docs/articles/service-bus-relay/relay-hybrid-connections-dotnet-get-started.md

 ## What will be accomplished

 Since Hybrid Connections requires both a client and a server component, we will create two console applications in this tutorial.
+Here are the steps:

 1. Create a Relay namespace, using the Azure portal.

 2. Create a Hybrid Connection, using the Azure portal.

-3. Write a client console application to send messages.
+3. Write a server console application to receive messages.

-4. Write a server console application to receive messages.
+4. Write a client console application to send messages.

 ## Prerequisites